 • Qualified Domestic Minimum Top-up Tax (QDMTT) implications

-• Income Inclusion Rule (IIR) applications
+• Income Inclusion Rule (IIR) exposures in parent jurisdictions

-• Undertaxed Profits Rule (UTPR) considerations
+• Undertaxed Profits Rule (UTPR) for low-taxed entities

 Digital Economy Taxation